dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 For an example of a similar converter that handles open generic properties, see the [built-in converter for key-value pairs](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Text.Json/src/System/Text/Json/Serialization/Converters/JsonValueConverterKeyValuePair.cs).

 For more information, see issues [38569](https://github.com/dotnet/corefx/issues/38569) and [38163](https://github.com/dotnet/corefx/issues/38163) in the dotnet/corefx GitHub repository.

-Issue
+## Specify constructor to use

+The Newtonsoft `[JsonConstructor]` attribute lets you specify which constructor to call when deserializing to a POCO.
+The current release of `System.Text.Json` supports only parameterless constructors.
+As a workaround, you can call whichever constructor you need in a custom converter.
+See the example for [Deserialize to immutable classes and structs](#deserialize-to-immutable-classes-and-structs).

 ## Ignore a property at run-time